system-pclub/rust-programming-challenges/README.md

 ### Section 3.2.1 Complex Lifetime Computation
 There are three categories of complex lifetime computations: Intra-procedural Lifetime Computation, Inter-procedural Lifetime Computation, Simple Syntax Errors.
 The information of which category each violation belongs to is listed in Columns G--I of tab Section#3.2.
-Tab Section#3.2.1-Intra-procedural shows the detailed sub-categories of violations under Intra-procedural Lifetime Computation.
+Columns K--N shows the detailed sub-categories of violations under Intra-procedural Lifetime Computation.
-Tab Section#3.2.1-Inter-procedual shows the detailed sub-categories of violations under Inter-procedural Lifetime Computation.
+Columns P--T shows the detailed sub-categories of violations under Inter-procedural Lifetime Computation.

 ### Section 3.2.2 Violating Ownership Rules
 There are two categories of ownership violations, Move Rule Violations and Borrowing Rule Violations.
 The information of which category each violation belongs to is listed in Columns K--L of tab Section#3.2.
-Tab Section#3.2.2-Move shows the detailed sub-categories of violations belonging to Move Rule Violations.
+Columns Y--Z shows the detailed sub-categories of violations belonging to Move Rule Violations.
-Tab Section#3.2.2-Borrow shows the detailed sub-categories of violations belonging to Borrowing Rule Violations.
+Columns AB--AH shows the detailed sub-categories of violations belonging to Borrowing Rule Violations.

 ### Section 3.2.3 How Violations are Fixed?
-The category of how each violation is fixed is listed in Columns N--Q.
+The category of how each violation is fixed is listed in Columns AJ--AM.

 ## Section 3.3 When a Safety Rule is More Confusing?
 In this section, we applied the LDA model to identify potential situations where a safety rule is more confusing.
 With the help of the LDA model, we identified the involved code constructs in the violations.
-They are listed in tab Section#3.3.

 We then computed the lift metric on these code constructs and violations.
 The details of the LDA model and the lift metric are listed below.